-The Curriculum Assistance elective (CA) provides specially designed instruction for students with disabilities who are enrolled in the standard course of study.
+The Curriculum Assistance elective (CA) provides specially designed instruction for students-who access the standard course of study.
 The primary focus of CA is to provide specially designed instruction on students' IEP goals, progress monitor IEP goals, and support students in their general education classes.
-Study skills instruction can be utilized to teach students how to prioritize, organize, take notes, take tests, proofread, follow directions, and use reference materials.
+Curriculum Assistance may provide a variety of self-advocacy, organizational or study skills dependent on the needs of the students enrolled in the class.
+Skills taught in CA may include how to prioritize, organize, take notes, take tests, proofread, follow directions, and use reference materials.
 Literacy and Math skills are taught utilizing specially designed instruction to target the goals identified within the students' IEP goals.